 Staff don’t speak English, but are friendly and helpful.
 You can ask for an English menu to point-and-order, like I did.
 Top it off with a side of tomato salad and non (bread), and you have a meal that will keep you full for the whole day for less than US$3.
 I didn’t even have dinner that night.
 Note: plov is translated as “wedding pilaf” on the menu.

-The TV Tower is only a few hundred metres away, so this is great place to eat if you are planning on visiting the tower.
+The TV Tower is only a few hundred metres away, so this is great place to eat if you are planning on visiting it.

 Getting there: Located between Bodomzor and Shahriston stations.
 The latter is closer but you can get off at either station and walk there in 10-15 minutes either way.